uaarkoti/workflow-integration/README.md

                 3. abort (empty & abort)
 ```

+username/password is required if you secured your Jenkins instance.

-## Workflow Triggering
+## Triggering

 ### No input required

-In this scenario, the workflow doesn't require any input from the user.
+When an `input` step is added to the workflow, it can be added to require user to provide additional data or not.

+In this scenario we are going assume that no additional data is required to resume the workflow.

 To Proceed